 We're looking for people from all backgrounds and workplaces who are passionate about improving Champaign County.

-Over the past 15 years, nearly 600 people have graduated from ECL!
+Over the past 16 years, 600 people have graduated from ECL!

 The 2020 ECL Program was offered free of charge thanks to our sponsors: Barham Benefit Group and U of I Community Credit Union.

 ECL’s structured like a class – but with no grades or tests!